GDIAMEL/PLP-SOFTWARE-ENGINEERING/README.md

 **Challenge:** Poorly managed technical debt can slow development and increase maintenance costs.For software engineers to solve this they should perform:

-Code Reviews – Regularly review and optimize code to prevent long-term issues.
+Code Reviews – The regular review and code optimization prevents long-term issues.

-Refactoring – Allocate time to improve existing code incrementally.
+Refactoring – They should allocate time to improve existing code incrementally.

-Documentation – Maintain clear documentation to support sustainable development.

 **Balancing Feature Development and Bug Fixes**

-Challenge: Prioritizing new features over bug fixes can degrade product quality.
+**Challenge:** Prioritizing new features over bug fixes can degrade product quality.
+Software engineers should implement the following strategies:
-Strategy:

-Agile Methodologies – Use Scrum or Kanban to manage priorities efficiently.
+Agile Methodologies – They can use Scrum or Kanban to manage priorities efficiently.

 User Feedback – Address bugs based on their impact on user experience.